-Uncertain tax positions, if any, are recorded in accordance with Accounting Standards Codification (ASC) Topic 740, Income Taxes.
-ASC 740 requires the recognition of a liability for tax positions taken that do not meet the more likely than not standard that the position will be sustained upon examination by the taxing authorizes.
-There is no liability for uncertain tax positions recorded at March 31, 2023 or 2022.
+Uncertain tax positions, if any, are recorded in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 740, Income Taxes.
+ASC 740 requires the recognition of a liability for tax positions taken that do not meet the more likely than not standard that the position will be sustained upon examination by the taxing authorities.
+There is no liability for uncertain tax positions recorded at March 31, 2024 or 2023.

 Advertising costs: Advertising costs are expensed as incurred.
-Advertising expense totaled approximately \$1,323,000 and \$1,069,000 for 2023 and 2022, respectively.
+Advertising expense totaled approximately \$834,000 and \$1,323,000 for 2024 and 2023, respectively.